 The Washington Post published an article this morning which centered on the myths around student loan forgiveness.
 Admittedly I was irritated because I find the writer’s statements intellectually insulting and disingenuous.

 Before I go in on this article, yes, I am well aware that many people feel that the Occupy Wall Street movement lacks a clear sense of who they are and what they want.
-But one thing is clear, whether or not you belong to that movement, if you have burdensome student loans, then you’re probably looking for some kind of loan forgiveness.
+But one thing is clear, whether or not you belong to that movement, if you have burdensome student loans, then you’re probably hoping, wishing even for loan forgiveness.

 1. Forgiving student loan debt would help stimulate the economy.